spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Button.md

 ```

 3\.
 Add `components` to your `manifest.json` under `sap.ui5.dependencies`

+This is optional and preloads the component on startup of the application.

 ⚠️ You must always keep your `ui5-cc-spreadsheetimporter` version up to date here when updating the module.